zac-heisey/murray-lampert/_posts/2018-06-20-the-good-and-bad-of-home-contractor-referral-services.md

 categories:
 - Home Remodeling
 featured-image: "/uploads/contractor-referral-services.jpg"
-excerpt: Home contractor referral services and platforms can be helpful, but they should also be used with caution.
+description: Home contractor referral services and platforms can be helpful, but they should also be used with caution.
 Learn about the good and bad of contractor referral platforms.
 author: Gregg Cantor